Intro to Data Analytics

 Indexing

-Within RStudio access the Files pane (bottom right window) and navigate to your /class_activities
+Within RStudio, access the Files pane (bottom right window) and navigate to your /activities folder.

 Create a new Quarto document for today’s in-class activity called us_cities_activity_Rbasics.qmd